tranarchy/nicotine/README.md

 nicotine is a utility mod with its own click GUI, event system and plenty of mods to enhance your gameplay

-nicotine doesn't depend on the Fabric API or 3rd party dependencies
+nicotine doesn't depend on [Fabric API](https://github.com/FabricMC/fabric)

 ## Usage